alexhenao001/MarsRovers/README.md

  2. The **inputFile.txt is formatted properly** as described in the problem description
  3. The **first line of the input will contain the boundary data**
  4. The following set of lines will come in pairs such that **for every line of Rover information** there will be a corresponding line containing commands for the rover to execute.
+ 5. The inputFile.txt values will be within the boundary ranges provided by the first line of the input.
- 5. The utility classes used in this application are assumed to work and were not designed to be tested.
+ 6. The utility classes used in this application are assumed to work and were not designed to be tested.

 ## Objects